Zehelein/pg-transactional-outbox/examples/rabbitmq/README.md

 The package.json files include a "dev:watch" and "debug:watch" for development and a "start" script that can be used after the project was built.

+> **NOTE**: In VSCode, for debugger to attach when using "debug:watch", set
+> "Auto Attach" to "With Flag".
+If it is already set - change it to some other
+> value, then back to "With Flag", and then re-open the terminal window.

 # Notes

 The RabbitMQ connection is using [Rascal](https://github.com/onebeyond/rascal)